 You can print up to 64” wide by unlimited length at Light Work!

-I need master fine-art printing for my project or show, can Light Work do this?
+I need museum-quality fine art printing for my project or show.
+Can Light Work do this?

 Yes.
-We have master printmakers who work here that have printed shows for galleries and museums all over the world.
+We have master printmakers working here who have printed shows for galleries and museums all over the world.
 Please contact us to discuss your project.

 Can I have my prints mounted at Light Work?

-We do not offer mounting or framing services although there are some great options in the city of Syracuse and in the wider region.
+We do not offer mounting or framing services, but there are some great options in the city of Syracuse and in the wider region.